Hiring Process - Step by Step

 Step 1: First interview; 30 minutes

-Before this conversation you will most likely receive a call from our Talent Acquisition team to arrange the most suitable time for the call.
-This is the right the moment for you to polish and update your CV or LinkedIn profile.
+Before this conversation, you will likely receive a call from our Talent Acquisition team to arrange a suitable time for the call.
+This is the right moment for you to polish and update your CV or LinkedIn profile.
 Feel free to choose one or both, and send it to us before the interview.
 You will need a laptop with a camera, as we would really like to see you.
-You will get the interview invite via email as a link for Microsoft Teams, You don’t need to have an account, you can simply connect via your favorite browser.
+You will receive the interview invitation via email as a link to Microsoft Teams.
+You don’t need to have an account; you can simply connect via your favourite browser.
 We can even do it via phone, but please not while you are driving.

 What we will talk about: Your experience, tech interests and how you work